phbillet/EzStacking/README.md

-<h1 style="text-align: center;">EzStacking: from data to Kubernetes thru Scikit-Learn, Keras, FastAPI and Docker</h1>
+<h1 style="text-align: center;">EzStacking: from data to Kubernetes via Scikit-Learn, Keras, FastAPI and Docker</h1>

 # Theoretical preamble
 ## Learning algorithm
 Tom Mitchell provides the following definition of a **learning program** : “A computer program is said to **learn** from **experience $E$** with respect to some class of **tasks $T$** and **performance measure $P$**, if its performance at tasks in $T$, as measured by $P$, improves with experience $E$.”

-The algorithm associated to this learning program is called a **learning algorithm**.
+The algorithm associated to this learning computer program is called a **learning algorithm**.

 ## Supervised learning problems
 Let's assume that there is a function $f:U\subset \mathbb{R}^{n}\rightarrow V\subset \mathbb{R}^{p}$, $f$ is unknown and is called the **parent function** or the **objective function**, $U$ is the **input space**, $V$ is the **output space**.
 For the sake of simplicity, let's assume that $p=1$.